aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 - **Denial of service** → unbounded consumption, resource exhaustion
 - **Elevation of privilege** → jailbreaking, prompt injection bypassing safety controls

-**Why it matters.** It bridges the gap between high-level risk standards (NIST AI RMF) and technical vulnerability taxonomies (OWASP LLM Top 10).
-For organizations that already use STRIDE in their SDL, STRIDE-AI is the lowest-friction path to AI threat modeling.
+It bridges the gap between high-level risk standards (NIST AI RMF) and technical vulnerability taxonomies (OWASP LLM Top 10).
+If your organization already uses STRIDE in its SDL, STRIDE-AI is the easiest path to AI threat modeling.

-**Where it falls short.** Less developed than MAESTRO for agentic systems.
+It's less developed than MAESTRO for agentic systems.
 STRIDE-AI focuses on single-model deployments and doesn't yet have the cross-layer analysis that agents require.

-**When to use it.** Regulated industries (finance, healthcare, defense) where your existing security process is STRIDE-based and adding a parallel methodology would create governance fragmentation.
+Use it in regulated industries (finance, healthcare, defense) where your existing security process is STRIDE-based and adding a parallel methodology would create governance fragmentation.

 ### NIST AI RMF + Agentic Profile — for governance and compliance

-**What it is.** The NIST AI Risk Management Framework (AI RMF 1.0, January 2023) provides four functions: GOVERN, MAP, MEASURE, MANAGE.
+The NIST AI Risk Management Framework (AI RMF 1.0, January 2023) provides four functions: GOVERN, MAP, MEASURE, MANAGE.
 The 2024 Generative AI Profile (NIST AI 600-1) extended it with 13 GAI-specific risks (confabulation, CBRN information, prompt injection, etc.) and 400+ actions.
-In April 2026, NIST released a concept note for a Critical Infrastructure Profile, and the CSA Labs published a draft Agentic AI Profile addressing the gap left by previous versions.
+In April 2026, NIST released a concept note for a Critical Infrastructure Profile, and CSA Labs published a draft Agentic AI Profile addressing the gap left by previous versions.

-**Why it matters.** It's the de facto governance vocabulary for AI risk in the US, with broad adoption across federal agencies, financial institutions, and major technology organizations.
+It's the governance vocabulary for AI risk in the US, with broad adoption across federal agencies, financial institutions, and major technology organizations.
 The EU AI Act explicitly references NIST AI RMF alignment as demonstrating state-of-the-art mitigations.
 Demonstrating RMF adoption is now a prerequisite for federal AI procurement under Executive Order 14110.

-**Where it falls short.** NIST AI RMF is a governance framework, not a threat modeling methodology.
+NIST AI RMF is a governance framework, not a threat modeling methodology.
 It tells you *what to govern* (the four functions) but not *how to identify threats* (you still need MAESTRO, STRIDE-AI, or MITRE ATLAS for that).
 Treat it as the umbrella, not the operational tool.

-**When to use it.** Any organization that needs to demonstrate AI governance to regulators, customers, or boards.
+Use it for any organization that needs to demonstrate AI governance to regulators, customers, or boards.
 Most enterprises in 2026 need RMF alignment regardless of whether they use it for actual threat modeling.

 ### MITRE ATLAS — for adversarial threat mapping

-**What it is.** Adversarial Threat Landscape for Artificial-Intelligence Systems.
+Adversarial Threat Landscape for Artificial-Intelligence Systems.
 Maintained by MITRE Corporation, the same team behind ATT&CK.
 It covers 16 tactics, 84+ techniques, 32 mitigations, and dozens of documented real-world case studies.

-**Why it matters.** ATLAS is to AI what ATT&CK is to traditional infrastructure: a structured catalog of *how attackers actually do this*, grounded in published incidents.
+ATLAS is to AI what ATT&CK is to traditional infrastructure: a structured catalog of *how attackers actually do this*, grounded in published incidents.
 Recent updates added significant agentic AI coverage, including documented cases of AI agents being leveraged for command and control.

-**Where it falls short.** ATLAS describes threats, not mitigations or methodology.
-You use it to validate that your threat model covers known attack patterns — not to drive the modeling exercise itself.
+ATLAS describes threats, not mitigations or methodology.
+You use it to validate that your threat model covers known attack patterns, not to drive the modeling exercise itself.

-**When to use it.** Always, as a coverage check.
+Use it always, as a coverage check.
 After completing a MAESTRO or STRIDE-AI threat model, verify that you've addressed every ATLAS technique that applies to your architecture.
 If you can't map your threat coverage to ATLAS techniques, you have gaps.

 ### ISO/IEC 42001 — for management systems

-**What it is.** Published December 2023, ISO 42001 is the first international standard for AI management systems (AIMS).
+Published December 2023, ISO 42001 is the first international standard for AI management systems (AIMS).
 Built on the same high-level structure as ISO 27001 (information security) and ISO 9001 (quality), with AI-specific additions covering AI roles (provider, deployer, user, partner), AI risk assessment, AI system impact assessment, and AI lifecycle controls.

-**Why it matters.** It's the closest thing to a "complete operating system" for AI governance.
-As of early 2026, it's voluntary but rapidly becoming the de facto operating system for AI compliance globally.
+It's the closest thing to a "complete operating system" for AI governance.
+As of early 2026, it's voluntary but rapidly becoming the standard for AI compliance globally.
 Several Big Four firms have already completed ISO 42001 certification for their own operations.
 The EU AI Act references 42001-aligned management systems as one acceptable path to demonstrating compliance with high-risk system requirements.

-**Where it falls short.** Certification is expensive (typical 12–18 month implementation, $200K–$500K for mid-market companies including external auditor fees).
-It also doesn't tell you what threats exist — it tells you how to manage them once identified.
+Certification is expensive (typical 12-18 month implementation, $200K-$500K for mid-market companies including external auditor fees).
+It also doesn't tell you what threats exist.
+It tells you how to manage them once identified.

-**When to use it.** Enterprises selling AI products to regulated buyers (financial services, healthcare, government, defense).
+Use it for enterprises selling AI products to regulated buyers (financial services, healthcare, government, defense).
 The certification is increasingly required to close enterprise deals.
-If you already have ISO 27001, you're approximately 40% of the way to 42001 — the management system structure is identical.
+If you already have ISO 27001, you're approximately 40% of the way to 42001 since the management system structure is identical.

 ### The framework stack in practice

 These five frameworks don't compete.
-In practice, mature AI security programs use them as a stack:
+Mature AI security programs use them as a stack:

 ```
 ┌────────────────────────────────────────────────────────────┐